gc3pie/gc3pie/gc3pie/examples/warholize/warholize.rst

                            help="Resize the original image."
-                           "Please note that the resulting image will be N times the size " "specified here, where N is the argument of --copies.")
+                           "Please note that the resulting image will be N times the size " "specified here, where N is the argument of --copies.") self.add_param('-n', '--num-colors', default=3, type=int,
+                           help="Number of colors to use.
+Default: 3")

 The *heart* of the script is, however, the `new_tasks` method, which